 If customers don’t feel like they are getting the answers they need, they request to elevate their query.
 On top of leading to lower customer satisfaction ratings, this costs your agency money in the form of manager time (higher dollars per minute spent) and overall call time, or AHT (more on that below).

-One of the best solutions for monitoring and improving these KPIs is Real-Time Coaching.
+One of the best solutions for call quality monitoring and improving these KPIs is Real-Time Coaching.
 It allows management to seamlessly provide feedback, answer questions, and help to deescalate tense situations without needing to place customers on hold or take over the call.

 Top KPIs For Your Bottom Line